A basket of fruit and vegetables from a garden is held by a person. Only the lower half of their body is showing.

 Teach with us!

-Join our team and be part of the Honeybee Folk School, sharing traditional knowledge, inspiring fine craft, and designing a regenerative future.
+Be part of the Honeybee Folk School by sharing traditional knowledge, inspiring fine craft, and helping us design a regenerative future.

 An instructor in the Honeybee Folk School teaches how to abstract water colour paint.
 She points to a water colour painting with students in the background regarding her intently.

-We are looking for workshops in the following areas:
+We are looking for workshops and courses in the following areas:

 - Basketry